Butternut Canker and Others

 Canker Diseases - Hardwoods

 Cankers on butternut caused by Ophiognomonia (old name: Sirococcus) clavigignenti-juglandacerarum.
-The bark has been removed to show the cankered areas.
+Stem with bark (left) and with the bark removed (right) to show the cankered areas.

 Black Knot of Cherry

 A black knot caused by Apiosporina morbosa starting to form on a branch.